Workflows system limits

 Hooks

-There are limits on Okta events that are used to trigger flows.
+There are limits on Okta events used to trigger flows.

-Neither event hook delivery nor flow execution order is guaranteed.
-It's a fully asynchronous environment.
-It's important to consider that concurrent events could be fired for a single user, and the state of a user may have changed since the event was fired.
-For example, a user may have been deactivated accidentally and then immediately reactivated.
-A flow that responds to the deactivation event may run either before or after the reactivation event.
-Similarly, the user may no longer be deactivated by the time the deactivation flow runs.
+For example, a user may have been accidentally deactivated and then immediately reactivated.
+A flow responding to the deactivation event may run before or after the reactivation event, so the user may not be deactivated when the deactivation flow runs.

 Feature |